The ASCAP International Advantage

 - ASCAP repertory earns more revenue overseas than the repertory of any other music rights organization.

-- ASCAP administers and licenses more foreign repertory in the United States than any other US music rights organization.
+- We administer and license more foreign repertory in America than any other US music rights organization.

-- ASCAP has representation arrangements with similar foreign performing music rights organizations so that the ASCAP repertory is represented in nearly every country around the world where copyright law exists.
+- ASCAP has arrangements with foreign music rights organizations so that the ASCAP repertory is represented in nearly every country around the world where copyright law exists.

-- ASCAP has led the world in developing the procedures and tools to ensure prompt, efficient and accurate administration of performing rights in the Digital Age.
+- We have led the world in developing the procedures and tools to ensure prompt, efficient and accurate administration of performing rights in the digital age.

-- ASCAP is the only US society with multi-lingual senior executives based in Asia, Europe, and the United States dedicated exclusively to fostering bilateral relations and maximizing revenue from international sources.
+- We are the only US society with multi-lingual senior executives based in Asia, Europe and the US, dedicated to fostering bilateral relations and maximizing revenue from international sources.

 - ASCAP routinely conducts technical visits to affiliated societies and has acquired an unrivaled knowledge of the policies and operations of music rights organizations around the world.

-- ASCAP systematically assesses the potential impact on its revenue based on the political, legislative, economic and commercial developments in each country where works in the ASCAP repertory are performed.
+- ASCAP assesses the potential impact on its revenue based on the political, legislative, economic and commercial developments in each country where ASCAP music is performed.

-- ASCAP is committed to identifying and claiming its rightful share of every source of license and non-license revenue from its affiliated societies.
+- We are committed to identifying and claiming our members' rightful share of every source of performance income from our affiliated societies.

-- ASCAP lends legal assistance and technical expertise to emerging as well as established affiliated societies in the Caribbean, Central and Eastern Europe, Southern Africa and the Pacific Rim.
+- ASCAP lends legal assistance and technical expertise to emerging and established affiliated societies in the Caribbean, Central and Eastern Europe, Southern Africa and the Pacific Rim.

-- ASCAP rigorously analyzes and seeks to enhance the performance and procedures of its affiliated societies.
+- We rigorously analyze and help improve the performance and procedures of our affiliated societies.

-- ASCAP actively promotes the implementation of systems and tools designed to reduce the cost of administering performances of its repertory abroad.
+- We actively promote systems and tools designed to reduce the cost of administering performances of ASCAP repertory abroad.

-- ASCAP closely monitors the national and international consequences of all changes in the membership, documentation, distribution and financial practices of its affiliated societies to ensure the efficient and timely administration of the its repertory abroad.
+- We closely monitor changes in the membership, documentation, distribution and financial policies of our affiliated societies to ensure efficient and timely administration of our repertory abroad.

 - ASCAP plays an active role in various international organizations, including the International Confederation of Societies of Authors and Composers (CISAC).

-- ASCAP President and Chairman of the Board Marilyn Bergman served two terms as President of CISAC.
+- ASCAP Board member Marilyn Bergman served two terms as President of CISAC

-- ASCAP is responsible for developing programs that have been adapted throughout the world, including:
+- We developed programs that have been adapted throughout the world, including:

 International Tools And Projects

-- ASCAP plays a leading role in developing and urging its affiliated societies implement many sophisticated programs to monitor performances of musical works, including:
+ASCAP has played a leading role in developing many sophisticated programs to monitor performances:

-- the AVIndex (Audio-visual Index) an unique directory of audio-visual works which permits the distributing society to match works to performances and obtain the authoritative cue-sheet required for distribution;
+- The AVIndex (Audio-visual Index), a unique directory of audio-visual works that permits societies to match works to performances and obtain an authoritative cue-sheet required for distribution

 - ASCAP frequently visits affiliated societies, building a detailed, hands-on knowledge of the structure, organization, operations, procedures and policies of the society.